 - when I felt like someone wronged or hurt me.

 Every day is indeed a day to start anew – I still struggle to react to my day with kindness, understanding and in a positive way but when we learn things about ourselves that are doing more harm to our lives than good then we have to make the effort, we have to make tough decisions to be, do and want better for ourselves.
-Each day I open my eyes, I say thank you and I smile; before I get out of bed I remind myself that Joy, Love, Peace, Happiness and Kindness are fundamental in my Life – they aren’t things I have to strive for…they are a part of me, I just need to remember that always and activate them daily.
+Each day I open my eyes, I say thank you, smile; and I get out of bed I remind myself that Joy, Love, Peace, Happiness, and Kindness are fundamental in my life – they aren’t things I have to strive for…they are a part of me, I just need to remember that always and activate them daily.
 When I remember that, it sets the tone for my day… I’m grateful and I go through my day looking for things that I am grateful for.

 I wanted to share this little story with you, hoping that you will Make gratitude a part of your life on this Thanksgiving Day and every day going forward – you may not want to specifically list what you’re thankful for daily or you may not want to keep a gratitude log but simply saying thank you will make a huge difference in your life.

 I know we’re all here to live our best lives, it will take some of us our entire lives to figure that out while many of us will not figure that out in this lifetime…understanding that gratefulness is a stepping stone to realizing so much more about ourselves.

 My Thanksgiving wish for you and your family is that the day will be filled with Love, Joy, Happiness, Laughter and delicious food ?.

 I will close with one of my favorite quotes by Maya Angelou